Chapter 13: Sakura and the Forgotten Memory

 Professor Flitwick arrived an hour later and officially confirmed that there had been another attack.
 Penelope had been the latest victim.
 Both Penelope and Hermione.

 Professor Flitwick's next announcement devastated Sakura.
-In light of the latest attack some new rules were being put in place.
-Nobody was to leave the dormitories after 6:00 every day, all evening activities were canceled, and students were to be escorted everywhere.
+In light of the latest attack, some new rules were being put in place.
+Nobody was to leave the dormitories after 6:00 in the evening every day, all evening activities in general were canceled, and students were to be escorted everywhere.
 Compounding the situation, the next day, Professor McGonagall announced to the school that the 12 governors of Hogwarts had voted to suspend Professor Dumbledore.
-As Deputy Headmistress of Hogwarts, effective immediately Professor McGonagall would be leading the school.
+As Deputy Headmistress of Hogwarts, effective immediately, Professor McGonagall would be leading the school.

 At this point, everybody within Hogwarts became just as twitchy as Sakura herself had felt for the past two months.
 Students only traveled in large groups, and they spent all of their time searching every nook and cranny for anything which might be out of place.
 It was like the troll attack the previous year, only now all day every day.